mbwong/mbwong.github.com/_posts/2011-11-24-so-you-want-to-work-for-an-elite-firm.md

 > socioeconomic status that could signiﬁcantly disadvantage those candidates who
 > attend super-elite universities but who come from less afﬂuent backgrounds.

-Indeed, why do recruiters look so fondly on prestigious institutions, gap-year travel, or other time- and resource-heavy activities?
-And why do they care so much about "culture fit"?
-Because it's important to blend in with the elite and be able to tell impressive stories at dinner parties.
-Afterall, the ability to charm is a form of cultural capital.

-The result of this emphasis on extracurriculars achievement and the homophilic nature of recruiting is social closure.
+Indeed, to impress the elite, you've got to look like one.
+And sadly, this emphasis on extracurriculars achievement is force towards social closure.
 In the end, the recruiting process ends up serving and perpetuating people who look like the elite.
 So you want to work for an elite firm?
-Learn to look like a high-achieving elite.

-As they say, fake it till you make it.
+Do as they say: fake it till you make it.

 ______________________________________________________________